 The plover is a small shorebird similar to a sparrow that settles and feeds along the coastal shores of North America.
 It has a unique black line across the front of the chest across the forehead from one eye to the next.
 Also, the color of the legs is a combination of yellow, orange, and red.

-The plover can easily blend in with the surroundings, which makes it difficult to spot on the wide sandy beaches.
+The plover can easily blend in with its surroundings, making it difficult to spot on the wide, sandy beaches.
 The piping plover population is estimated to be around 7500 – 8400 and can decrease if proper conservation activity is not implemented.

-- Details about Piping Plover and its population
+- Details about the Piping Plover and its population

 - The living and eating habitats